Kushitha15/Decision-Intelligence-Pricing-Simulator-using-Python/README.md

 Customer segmentation improves simulation accuracy

 9. FINAL BUSINESS RECOMMENDATION
-Although a 15% price increase maximizes revenue, a 10% price increase is recommended as it provides a balance between revenue growth and customer retention, reducing the risk of demand loss.
+Although a 15% price increase maximizes revenue, a 10% price increase is recommended as it provides a balancebetween revenue growth and customer retention,reducing the risk of demand loss.